-Block 2869-9

-Spud's Working Interest: 13.5%

-(Other Working Interest Owners: OGDCL 70%, IPR 11.5%, GHPL 5%)
+Block 2869-9 Spud's Working Interest: 13.5% (Other Working Interest Owners: OGDCL 70%, IPR 11.5%, GHPL 5%)

-Spud is a party to, among other related agreements, the Guddu Exploration License No.272/Pak/1999 (the "Guddu Exploration License"), which provides Spud with a 13.5% Working Interest in the Guddu PCA.
+Spud is a party to, among other related agreements, the Guddu Exploration License No.272/Pak/1999 (the "Guddu Exploration License"), which provides Spud with a 13.5% Working Interest in the PCA related to the Guddu Exploration License (the "Guddu PCA").
 The Guddu Exploration License and the Guddu PCA grant exploration rights with respect to an area located in the Sindh and Punjab Provinces in Pakistan, which covers an area of 2,093.40 Sq.Km.
-The Guddu Block contains the Reti, Maru, Maru South, Maru East, Khamiso gas fields and recent Umair-1 discovery.
-The Guddu Block lies close to gas markets in the prolific Middle Indus Basin which contain Pakistan's major gas fields.
+The Guddu block contains the Reti, Maru, Maru South, Maru East, and Khamiso gas fields and recent Umair-1 gas discovery.
+The Guddu block lies close to gas markets in the prolific Middle Indus Basin which contain Pakistan's major gas fields.

-Spud farm-in into the Guddu Exploration License after acquiring working interests from IPR in 2008.
-Prior to Guddu Farm-Out Agreement, Guddu joint venture partners purchased 337 L.Km 2D seismic and acquired 981 L.Km 2D seismic data.
+Spud entered into the Guddu Farm-Out Agreement after acquiring Working Interests under the Guddu Exploration License from IPR in 2008.
+Prior to the Guddu Farm-Out Agreement, the Working Interest Owners to the Guddu Exploration License purchased 337 L.Km and acquired 981 L.Km 2D of seismic data.
 Based on interpretation and mapping, the first exploratory well, Reti-1, was drilled in January 2008 and showed the presence of gas on the logs in Pirkoh (Eocene) Limestone, whereas, the results from the primary objective, the Cretaceous 'C' Sands reservoirs, were found to be water-bearing.
-In order to exploit Pirkoh gas, a replacement well "Reti-1A" was drilled which was first declared gas discovery in the Guddu Exploration License.
+In order to exploit Pirkoh gas, a replacement well "Reti-1A" was drilled which was the first declared gas discovery under the Guddu Exploration License.

-The Guddu Working Interest Owners acquired and interpreted an additional 244 L.Km of seismic data in 2009.
+The Working Interest Owners acquired and interpreted an additional 244 L.Km of seismic data in 2009.
 Subsequently, the Maru, Maru South, Maru East, Khamiso and Umair gas fields were discovered in shallow ±650 meters Pirkoh formation carbonate build-ups by drilling of the Reti-1A, Maru-1, Maru South-1, Maru East-1 and Khamiso-1 exploratory wells in August 2009, January 2010, August 2011, January 2014, July 2016 and February 2018 respectively.

-On November 28, 2014, the Guddu Working Interest Owners approved the drilling of another exploratory well Ismail-1 to test the Pirkoh Limestone to the depth of 835 meters.
+On November 28, 2014, the Guddu Working Interest Owners approved the drilling of exploratory well Ismail-1 to test the Pirkoh Limestone to the depth of 835 meters.
 The targeted Pirkoh Limestone formation was encountered at 700 meters.
 Based on the interpretation of logs and the results of MDT, the formation was found to be water bearing.
 Consequently, the well was plugged and abandoned without testing.

-The drilling of exploration well, Umair-1, commenced in January 2018.
+The drilling of exploratory well Umair-1 commenced in January 2018.
 Umair-1 was drilled to the total depth of 790 meters, to target Pirkoh and Habib Rahi limestone formations.
-During a short duration pre-stimulation test on a 36/64 inch choke, the well flowed commingled gas from Pirkoh and Habib Rahi limestone formations at an average rate of 2.47 MMcf/d, having a heating value of approximately 755 Btu/Scf, and a wellhead flowing pressure of approximately 330 Psi.
+During a short-duration pre-stimulation test on a 36/64 inch choke, the well flowed commingled gas from the Pirkoh and Habib Rahi limestone formations at an average rate of 2.47 MMcf/d, having a heating value of approximately 755 Btu/Scf, and a wellhead flowing pressure of approximately 330 Psi.
 The well has been completed as a gas producer in the Pirkoh and Habib Rahi limestone formations.

-Anticipated future production from the Umair-1 is expected to be entitled to a gas price of \$4.45 per MMBtu, based on the carriage and freight crude oil price of \$65 per barrel, under the Petroleum Policy 2012.
+Anticipated future production from the Umair-1 well is expected to be entitled to a gas price of \$3.28 per MMBtu, based on the C&F crude oil price of \$35 per barrel, under the Petroleum Policy 2012.
+DGPC approved the declaration of commerciality for the Umair-1 well on June 20, 2019